Signed Into Law

 Which agencies enforce SB1758?

-SB1758 is enforced by Texas Commission on Environmental Quality (TCEQ) and Bureau of Economic Geology (University of Texas at Austin).
+SB1758 is enforced by Bureau of Economic Geology (University of Texas at Austin) and Texas Commission on Environmental Quality (TCEQ).

 Q

-The compliance urgency for SB1758 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1758 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q